bytecodealliance/component-docs/component-model/src/language-support/language-agnostic.md

    wasm-tools component new add.wasm -o add.component.wasm
    ```

+   The suffix `.component.wasm` is just a convention.
+   You could also name the output file `add_component.wasm` or anything else
+   with the `.wasm` suffix.

 ### Running a Component with Wasmtime

 You can "run" a component by calling one of its exports.
 Hosts and runtimes often only support